Ambrevar/evil-special-modes/README.md

 _the rest of Emacs_ that Evil does not cover by default, such as `help-mode`, `M-x calendar`, Eshell and more.

-**Warning:** This project is still in an early development phase, expect some changes in the default bindings in the future.
+**Warning:** This project is still in an early development phase, expect the default bindings to change in the future.